-The Graduate School website offers a comprehensive overview of the chemistry program and can be found at http://gradschool.princeton.edu/academics/fields-study/chemistry.
+A comprehensive overview of the chemistry program can be found on the Graduate School website.

-The Department of Chemistry Graduate Student Handbook provides an overview of the academic program and resources available to students: Click here for 2022-2023 Graduate Student Handbook
+In addition, the Department of Chemistry Graduate Student Handbook provides an overview of the academic program and resources available to students.

 Students are required to complete six graduate level courses achieving an average of 3.0 or better.
-Courses will be chosen in consultation with the student’s advisor to best reflect their specific academic needs and research interests.
-Students may enroll in courses outside the department and may continue to take additional courses throughout their enrollment.
+Courses will be chosen in consultation with the student’s adviser to best reflect their specific academic needs and research interests.
+Students may enroll in courses outside the Department and may continue to take additional courses throughout their enrollment.

 Incoming students may participate in the optional summer research program with the support of a faculty member.
 They may contact faculty directly to arrange for early arrival in their lab.
-That faculty member will serve as the student’s temporary advisor through the summer and fall.
+That faculty member will serve as the student’s temporary adviser through the summer and fall.

-The department poster session at our annual departmental retreat kicks off a semester of informal discussions, group meetings and exploration of research in the department.
-Students will select a research advisor by the end of the first semester of study.
-Students also have the option to pursue interdisciplinary research and work with an advisor from another department provided their research project relates to chemistry.
+The poster session at our annual departmental retreat kicks off a semester of informal discussions, group meetings and exploration of research in the Department.
+Students will select a research adviser by the end of the first semester of study.
+Students also have the option to pursue interdisciplinary research and work with an adviser from another department provided their research project relates to chemistry.

 Graduate students are required to teach for at least two semesters at half time or one semester full time.
 This requirement is usually satisfied during the second academic year.
 International students must successfully complete the English proficiency exam before teaching.